 Physical gold and silver are financial insurance, and folks should have some whether prices are going up or down at any given time.

-Inflationary forces have “won” over the course of the Federal Reserve's 102-year history, a period in which the U.S. dollar has lost more than 97% of its purchasing power.
+Inflationary forces have “won” throughout the Federal Reserve's 102-year history, a period in which the U.S. dollar has lost more than 97% of its purchasing power.
 And there is no reason to believe this trend will suddenly change.

 As Former Federal Reserve Chairman Alan Greenspan admitted recently: